Updated on April 15, 2019

 Child labor still happens

 Although child labor is also an issue in the coffee, tea and hazelnut sector, the situation is particularly serious in the cocoa industry.
-A 2015 study by Tulane University estimated that 1.3 million children were working on cocoa farms in 2013/14 in Côte d’Ivoire alone.
+According to the Cocoabarometer 2018, it is estimated that 2.1 million children are working in cocoa fields in the Ivory Coast and Ghana alone.

 Children under 12 should never work